pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 We want to display more than text, we want to display some HTML.
 Now, the *best* way to do HTML in Flask apps is to use templates (which allow you to keep the Python code that Flask needs in separate files from the HTML), but we have [other tutorials](/121/) that go into the details of that.
-In this case we'll just put the HTML right there inside our Flask code:
+In this case we'll just put the HTML right there inside our Flask code -- and while we're at it, we'll rename the
+function:

     @app.route('/')
-    def hello_world():
+    def adder_page():
         return '''
             <html>
                 <body>